cs7641-g13/cs7641-g13.github.io/index.md

 In unsupervised methods:

 We plan to implement **Principal Component Analysis** (PCA) as a “preprocessing step”, which should help us reduce the dimensionality of features to use for clustering/classification.
-We will also use **k-means clustering** to see if we can classify the data into meaningful clusters to identify hidden patterns.

----- REMOVE OR EDIT THIS ----

-WRITE ABOUT THINGS TODO

-A simple extension
+We ran the **K-Means clustering** algorithm on our player data in order to see if we could identify meaningful patterns among players that might help classify them into useful roles/categories.
+For this purpose, we leveraged the scikit-learn implementation of K-Means.
+Notably, this implementation does not use the classical EM-style algorithm for K-Means but rather the “Elkan” variation, which exploits the triangle inequality in order to converge more quickly.
+By default, this implementation assumes a goal of K=8 clusters, but we use the elbow method in order to find a more optimal number of clusters.

 In supervised methods, we plan to implement:
 - Support Vector Machine